 I was looking through flickr user’s Sydag’s new aircraft models earlier, and was shocked to discover that we’ve never featured any of his stunning airplanes here before.
 Sydag has been building some of the best small aircraft to be found, including this latest pair of Hawker Sea Furies, decked out for the Reno Air Races.
 Be sure to check out the other photos of them, as Sydag’s included lots of terrific details like folding wings and a de-cowled version.

 In the spirit of highlighting original Cuusoo Projects, also check out Rong Yiren’s chibitastic Desktop Series: Fighters.
 Cute, swooshable and very original.

 Well this has to be one of the most unique things that I have seen in a long time!
 But really can we expect anything less from Bartosz Kacprzyk (oneman)???
-That skull is so whimsical, and combined with the checker pattern on the fuselage…just absolutely lovely!!!
-I can totally picture this buzzing around the screen Continue reading →

 Jon Hall’s latest Sky-fi fighterplane is quite electrifying, employing a concept that’s rather brilliant and makes me wish I’d thought of it.
 Rigged with a pair of giant tesla coils, it can zap its targets at the speed of light.
 Beyond a terrific premise, though, Hall’s work is outstanding as always, with great shaping and coloring.

 And since we didn’t feature them while he was building these mecha back in September, here’s a roundup of four awesome variations on a theme.

 You can get your mind out of the gutter now.
 With a little help from his girlfriend, Nathaniel Brill (Shuppiluliumas) has taken LEGO Friends and given it a Flash Gordon remake.
 Yea-ahhhh!
 She’ll save every one of us.